 The term SR22 stands for “safety responsibility”.
 The SR22 form is a financial responsibility document.
 It is a guarantee of future liability insurance coverage for a specific time.
 To be precise, SR22 insurance Colorado is evidence that you possess liability insurance.

 The most common reason drivers purchase SR22 Colorado high-risk insurance is to reinstate their license after a suspension or revocation.
-Your license can be suspended for the reasons below, among others:
+The state can suspend your license for the reasons below, among others:

 - An alcohol-related conviction